Unique Lansing Districts: Downtown Lansing, REO Town, & Old Town Lansing

-You’ll pass a playground, bridges, River Town Adventures where you can rent kayaks or bikes, the beach with chairs and tables where you can relax at Rotary Park, and end up at Impression 5.
+You’ll pass a playground where you can let the kids burn off some energy while you relax at Rotary Park then and end up at Impression 5.

-This route is about a 2-mile distance from the Fish Ladder to I5.
+This route is about a 2-mile distance from the Fish Ladder to Impression 5.